25 Rainy Day Activities in Hawaii with Kids That Are Actually Fun (Not Just Screen Time)

 17. Kauai Museum

-This small but excellent museum in Lihue covers Kauai's geological formation, native Hawaiian culture, and plantation-era history.
-The Hawaiian quilting exhibit is beautiful and the geological displays explain why Kauai is the oldest main Hawaiian island (and the most lush).
-Budget about 90 minutes.
+Small but excellent, in Lihue.
+Geology, native Hawaiian culture, plantation-era history.
+The Hawaiian quilting exhibit is gorgeous.
+The geology display explains why Kauai is the oldest main island and the wettest.
+Ninety minutes is plenty.

 19. Spouting Horn in the Rain

-This natural blowhole on Kauai's south shore is actually more dramatic when conditions are rough.
-The waves push through a lava tube and shoot ocean spray 50+ feet in the air.
-Kids are mesmerized.
-It takes about 15 minutes to visit, so combine it with a drive along the south shore and lunch in Poipu.
+South shore blowhole that's actually better when conditions are rough.
+Waves push through a lava tube and shoot 50+ feet of spray into the air.
+Fifteen-minute stop, easy to combine with a drive along the south shore and lunch in Poipu.

 All Islands

-Sometimes you just need air conditioning and normalcy.
+Sometimes you just want AC and a movie theater.
 Ala Moana Center on Oahu is one of the largest open-air malls in the world.
-Queen Kaahumanu Center on Maui and Prince Kuhio Plaza on the Big Island both have movie theaters.
-Embrace the tourist cliche, catch a matinee, eat popcorn, and recharge.
+Queen Kaahumanu Center on Maui and Prince Kuhio Plaza in Hilo both have theaters.
+Embrace the cliche, eat the popcorn, recharge.

-After years of living here, I have come to love rainy days.
-Not in a performative, Instagram-positivity way, but genuinely.
-Rain is what makes Hawaii green.
-It is what feeds the waterfalls and fills the rivers and grows the flowers that scent the air.
-A rainy day in Hawaii is still a day in Hawaii, and that is better than a sunny day almost anywhere else.
+I've come around on rainy days.
+Genuinely, not in a curated Instagram way.
+Rain is what makes this place green.
+It feeds the waterfalls, fills the rivers, grows the plumeria that scents the whole driveway.
+A rainy day in Hawaii is still a day in Hawaii, and that's better than most sunny days anywhere else.

-So when you wake up in your Maui rental and hear rain on the roof, do not panic.
-Do not check the weather app every five minutes.
-Pour a cup of Kona coffee, look at this list, and pick an adventure.
-Some of the best family days are the ones that did not go according to plan.
+So when you wake up in your Maui rental to rain on the roof, don't panic.
+Don't refresh the weather app every five minutes.
+Pour the Kona coffee, scroll this list, pick your move.
+Some of the best family days were never on the plan in the first place.

 Save this guide for later